I’m guilty of it.

-We are not living in as child-friendly a culture as we may have used to, or that other countries have .
-People have seem to less and less patience for the antics of small children while out in public as the years tick by.
+We are not living in as child-friendly a culture as we may have used to, or that is present in other countries.
+People seem to have less and less patience for the antics of small children while out in public now a days.

-While on the flip-side, there are kiddos out there who especially need discipline and direction, and have parents who are reluctant to give it to them.
+While on the flip-side, there are kiddos out there who especially need discipline and direction, and have parents who are reluctant to give it to them for whatever reason.

 I. Get.
 It.

 The fact is, though, while it might not always be convenient for YOU, parents and their children have as much right to be out in public as anybody else.
 Let that sink in.
-Go ahead and let it ferment for a while so that you truly grasp what I’m saying.
+Actually, go ahead and let it stew for a while so that you truly grasp what I’m saying.

 This means that in your travels, you WILL encounter crying children.
 You WILL see children having temper tantrums.
-You will come across parents trying to do their best, and sometimes failing.
-You will encounter children.
-Not all of them will be well-behaved or super cute like the Olsen twins.
+You will come across parents trying to do their best and sometimes failing.
+You will encounter children and not all of them will be well-behaved or super cute like Michelle Tanner.
 Because children are not mannequins.
 Children are not objects that are only for seeing and not hearing.
 Children are PEOPLE.

 And you know who has more of an excuse?
 The child, not the grown person.

-While sometimes it isn’t pleasant, it’s an unavoidable part of life.
-It’s part of sharing the planet with seven billion other people, and part of its population is still in diapers.
+While it isn’t always pleasant, it is an unavoidable part of life.
+It’s part of sharing the planet with seven billion other people when part of its population is still in diapers.
 It’s gonna happen.
-This world doesn’t cater to you, it doesn’t cater to me. <Deep soothing breath>
+This world doesn’t cater to you, it doesn’t cater to me.
+Such is life.

 Take it from someone who at times is well-versed in what it means to live with crying children: Your life will still go on if you encounter a crying child a restaurant.
 I promise.
-Mine has gone on after having liquid dumped down the front of her in public.
+Mine has gone on after having Sprite down the front of her shirt in public.

 You can make it.